To qualify for Scientific Sessions 2021 awards you must meet these deadlines.

 - Only one application per candidate will be considered.

 - The applicant must be the first and presenting author, although the manuscript may have co-authors.
 The presenting author of an accepted abstract must be registered for Scientific Sessions.
-Additional information about registration and fees may be found on the Scientific Sessions website.
+Additional information about registration and fees may be found by visiting Scientific Sessions.

 - Winner and Finalists are not eligible to re-enter the competition in subsequent years.